Shamsur Rahman Faruqi: Awards

 He received the Sahitya Akademi Award in 1986 for his book Tanqidi Afkar, which focuses on modern theories of poetry appreciation.
 He was awarded the Saraswati Samman, an Indian literary award, for his work Sher-e-Shor Angez, a four-volume study of the 18th-century poet Mir Taqi Mir, in 1996.
 He was awarded the Padma Shri, India's fourth highest civilian honor, in 2009.

 Personal life

 Faruqi met his future wife, Jamila Hashmi when she was a student in Allahabad pursuing her master's degree in English literature.
 She later set up and ran two girls' schools focused on the economically marginalized.
-The couple had two daughters, Afshan and Baran Faruqi, both of whom are academics.
+The couple had two daughters.
 Jamila died in 2007 of complications from hip replacement surgery.
 Reflecting on the role played by his wife in advancing his career, Faruqi acknowledged that without her influence he would not have been able to invest his efforts in his magazine and stated that in consequence, "my struggle to become a writer of my kind would never have ended."

 He died on 25 December 2020 in Allahabad due to complications from COVID-19.
 It was announced that he would be buried in the Ashok Nagar cemetery in Allahabad.